 Non-Executive Directors’ participation in Option Schemes

 We believe that independence is a matter of independence of mind, judgement and integrity.
-We consider our non-executives’ ability to act independently to be unaffected by the level of participation in the Company’s option scheme.
+We consider our non-executives’ ability to act independently to be unaffected by the level of participation in the Group’s option scheme.

 Operational skills are maintained through an active day to day interaction with leading international consultancies and contractors engaged to assist in the development of the Company’s assets.

-As the Company develops and in particular moves from predominantly an oil exploration company to a balanced production and exploration company, the board will periodically re-assess the adequacy of the skills on both the main board and the operational board.
+As the Group develops and in particular moves from predominantly an oil exploration company to a balanced production and exploration company, the board will periodically re-assess the adequacy of the skills on both the main board and the operational board.
 Where gaps are found, new appointments will be made.

 In recent times, the board has focused on developing BNG whilst avoiding unnecessary share issuances.
 Funding to achieve production has for the most part been raised from advances provided by local oil traders.